Frequently Asked Questions (FAQs) about

 Yes.
 You may order photocopies of the paper documentation and copies of electronic documentation files as transferred by the agency for a cost-recovery fee.
 For more information see: Ordering Information for Electronic Records and/or contact us.

-Are all accessioned electronic records files within a series available online via ARC?
+Are all accessioned electronic records files within a series available from the online catalog?

-No, not all files in a series may be available online via ARC.
+No, not all files in a series may be available from the online catalog.
 Only the electronic records files and technical documentation in a series that are unrestricted or public use versions are available for online access.
 Please see the access and/or use restrictions fields in the series and/or file unit descriptions.